vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

     - ljump
     - iret

-- EXAM QUESTIONS: why do we have GDT for each CPU in place of having a one GDT for entire system.
+- **EXAM QUESTIONS: why do we have GDT for each CPU in place of having a one GDT for entire system.**
+    - because the GDT also contains the TSS which points to per process kernel stack and hence can't be shared.
+---
+- transition from lower privilege level like ring 0 to higher privilege level like ring 3 is allowed but the other way around is not allowed.
+    - for example: we cannot use IRET to return from privilege level 3 to privilege level 0.

+- we will prepare user stack and call iret to execute the first user process.

 ---
 - if GDT are configured for both user and kernel with base 0 and size to entire address space, then how is kernel protected?
     - using the user accessible bit, present in each entry in the page table.